Next scholarship will be offered in 2024 (deadline: February 15, 2024)

 The Marie-Louise Vermeiren Jackson Scholarship enables recipients to obtain proficiency in speaking the French language, unobtainable

-normal classroom work, by attending an accredited summer program of study for that purpose or by applying to the TAPIF program.
+in normal classroom work, by attending an accredited summer program of study for that purpose or by applying to the TAPIF program.

 To be eligible for the Marie-Louise Vermeiren Jackson Scholarship, the applicant must:

-The Alliance Française (AF) scholarship committee will weigh need, merit, and the applicant’s career plans when awarding the scholarship in the amount of $2500.
+The Alliance Française (AF) scholarship committee will weight need, merit, and the applicant’s career plans when awarding the scholarship in the amount of $3,000

 Preference will be given to young professionals, but university students are welcome to apply.
 Preference will be given to residents of the tri-state area (PA-NJ-DE).

-In addition, the recipient is required to write a 500 word report describing the experience in France.
+In addition, the recipient will be required to write a 500 word report describing their

 The applicant must submit all documents at once and label their documents as follows: